andrew-canaday/avr128dx-avr-gcc/README.md

 Barebones AVR128Dx avr-gcc Project
 ==================================

 This is a basic skeleton for programming the AVR128Dx series MCUs using avr-gcc.
+(If you use Arduino, see the comprehensive [DxCore](https://github.com/SpenceKonde/DxCore), instead).

  1. Install prerequisites
  1. Download the appropriate [Microchip "ATPACK" for your MCU](http://packs.download.atmel.com/)